p2pow/reverie/_posts/2021-01-22-Proof-of-Stake-is-mostly-nonsense.md

 PoS is mostly nonsense, especially when it comes to issuance.
 PoS favours existing money and does not incentivise new innovations.
 It also opens up a whole new world of complex human incentivisation structures that have yet to be fully explored.
 PoS certainly has no place in the world of hard monies.
 Hard money however, demands personal responsibility and due diligence.
 As a result, there will probably always be some demand for softer/social monies.

+Bitcoin miners are not merely "block producers".
+They are doing real work, either issuing new coins or chasing fees.
 PoW favours the entrepreneur, innovation and change.
 Keep up or be left behind.